At a glance

 How it performed in our tests

-The RJS18-0 handled all standard domestic cutting tasks adequately in our test sequence.
-In 18mm plywood on orbital setting 1, the cut was acceptable with slightly more tearout on the exit face than the professional tools in the comparison – using a fine-toothed blade minimised this to a workable level for most applications.
-In 45mm softwood at orbital setting 2, cutting speed was reasonable at the top stroke rate, though the shorter 23mm stroke length versus the 26mm on professional tools makes a small but noticeable difference in thick material.
-In 18mm hardwood at setting 0, the tool managed cleanly at a measured pace appropriate for finish work.
+The RJS18-0 handled all standard domestic cutting tasks adequately in our tests.
+In 18mm plywood on orbital setting 1, the cut was acceptable with slightly more tear-out on the exit face than the professional tools – a fine-toothed blade minimised this to a workable level.
+In 45mm softwood at orbital setting 2, cutting speed was reasonable at the top stroke rate, though the shorter 23mm stroke length versus the 26mm on the professional tools makes a small difference in thick material.
+In hardwood at orbital setting 0, the tool managed cleanly at a measured pace.

-The most apparent limitation versus the professional tier was cut precision on curves.
-The slight blade holder play translates into marginally less accurate tracking through tight radius cuts compared to the Makita and Bosch, where the blade holders are completely play-free.
-For a kitchen worktop cutout or a straight-sided aperture this difference is entirely irrelevant in practice.
-For detailed decorative curves in hardwood it becomes apparent and a more precise tool would give better results.
-For the intended domestic use case, the overall performance is fully competent – the RJS18-0 does what it is designed to do.
+The most noticeable limitation versus the professional tier was cut precision on curves – the slight blade play in the holder translates into marginally less accurate tracking through tight radius cuts compared to the Makita and Bosch.
+For a kitchen worktop cutout or a straight-sided aperture this difference is irrelevant.
+For detailed decorative curves in hardwood it becomes apparent.
+For the intended domestic use case, the performance is fully competent.

 Blade choice makes a bigger difference on budget jigsaws than professional ones.
 A quality T-shank blade from Bosch or Makita will noticeably improve cut quality on the RJS18-0 compared to a budget multi-pack blade.
 The tool is not the limiting factor for most domestic cuts – the blade is.
-Spending £8-10 on a good fine-toothed blade for finish cuts in plywood is money well spent alongside a budget jigsaw.
-Choose a blade rated for the specific material and finish required rather than a general-purpose blade.
+Spending a few pounds on a good fine-toothed blade for finish cuts in plywood is money well spent alongside a budget jigsaw.

 Battery system and runtime

-The RJS18-0 runs on Ryobi’s 18V ONE+ platform – the largest battery ecosystem in the UK consumer market, covering over 180 tools including drills, circular saws, sanders, garden tools, pressure washers and lighting.
-ONE+ batteries are stocked at B&Q stores as standard, making them the most easily sourced replacement battery in UK DIY retail.
-This accessibility matters in practice – a battery can be bought from a local B&Q on the same day it is needed rather than waiting for delivery.
-The platform breadth is a meaningful long-term advantage for homeowners building a toolkit over time: a battery bought for the RJS18-0 charges and runs the drill, the circular saw, the leaf blower and the hedge trimmer from the same charger.
+The RJS18-0 runs on Ryobi’s 18V ONE+ platform – the largest battery ecosystem in the UK consumer market, covering over 180 tools from drills and sanders to garden tools, pressure washers and lighting.
+ONE+ batteries are available at B&Q as standard, making them the most easily sourced replacement battery in UK DIY retail.
+The platform’s breadth is a genuine advantage for homeowners who already use other ONE+ tools – a battery bought for the RJS18-0 charges and runs the drill, the circular saw, the leaf blower and the hedge trimmer.

 Performance and limitations